libp2p/specs/relay/circuit-v2.md

 protocol for relayed connections by including `/p2p-circuit-security/<security-protocol>` in its relayed multiaddresses.
-An initiator may include any set of relayed multiaddr in the `peer` field of `HopMessage` on type `CONNECT` in which all addresses end with the same `/p2p-circuit-security/<security-protocol>`.
+An initiator may include any set of relayed multiaddr in the `peer` field of `HopMessage` on type `CONNECT` in which all addresses include the same `/p2p-circuit-security/<security-protocol>`.
 The initiator is thus signaling to the target which security protocol, out of all advertised security protocols by the target, the initiator chose to use on the relayed connection.

 As an example, let's say the target listens for incoming relayed connections via relay `R1` and relay `R2`.
-In addition it supports both TLS Noise as security protocols.
+In addition it supports both TLS and Noise as security protocols.
 It would then advertise the following relayed multiaddresses:

 - `<relay-R1-multiaddr>/p2p-circuit/p2p-circuit-security/tls/p2p/QmTarget`